XtremeOwnage/Web/docs/blog/posts/Home-Improvement/2024-10-10-Bathroom-Floor-Replacement.md

 Note- the highlighted section for later...

 I will note, I am no longer a customer of AllState.
-I did not feel like I was in good hands.
+I did not feel like "I am in good hands."

 ## Fixing the issue myself.